 Belgium’s support to ILO interventionsThanks to the voluntary core funding contributions of the Government of Belgium, the ILO currently implements programmes in various countries, with more information on this work available here.
 Belgium also supports the Junior Professional Officer programme.

-Belgium’s Priorities in International DevelopmentBelgian development cooperation is focused on 14 partner countries: Benin, Burundi, Burkina Faso, Democratic Republic of Congo, Guinea, Mali, Morocco, Mozambique, Niger, Palestinian Territory, Rwanda, Senegal, Tanzania, and Uganda.
+Belgium’s Priorities in International DevelopmentBelgian development cooperation is focused on 14 partner countries: Benin, Burundi, Burkina Faso, Democratic Republic of Congo, Guinea, Mali, Morocco, Mozambique, Niger, Occupied Palestinian Territory, Rwanda, Senegal, Tanzania, and Uganda.
 Development programmes are implemented by Enabel.

 Belgium channels its aid to a specific number of sectors: